 All examinations and questionnaires are to remain confidential between the employee and the physician.

 Fit testing is required for Penn employees who are required to wear respirators.
-Employees voluntarily wearing half-facepiece APRs may also be fit tested upon request.
+Employees who are required to wear APRs will be fit tested:

 Employees will be fit tested with the make, model, and size of respirator that they will actually wear.
 Employees will be provided with several models and sizes of respirators so that they may find an optimal fit.
 Fit testing of PAPRs shall be conducted in the negative pressure mode if worn with a tight fitting facepiece.